ministryofjustice/opg-docker/jenkins-slave/README.md

-JENKINS_MASTER_AUTHKEYS - *Required* Public key for jenkins to ssh into the system JENKINS_GITHUB_USERNAME - Github username for commits JENKINS_GITHUB_EMAIL - Github email for commits
+JENKINS_MASTER_AUTHKEYS - *Required* Public key for jenkins to ssh into the system JENKINS_GITHUB_USERNAME - Github username for commits JENKINS_GITHUB_EMAIL - Github email for commits JENKINS_MASTER_URL - required for self registration JENKINS_MASTER_PORT - the port we're connecting to, required JENKINS_AUTH_TOKEN - required for authorisation for the build JENKINS_JOB_NAME - jenkins job name
+SLAVE_HOST_IP - the ip of the slave

 TODO
 ----